IIIF/api/source/presentation/4.0/model.md

 Note that the majority of the values have been selected from [accessibility feature spec][link] and thus use the original form rather than being consistent with the hyphen-based form of the values of `behavior` and `viewingDirection`.

+> TODO: clarify the list and get the descriptions from the accessibility folks

 * Annotations with the `supplementing` motivation _MAY_ have the `provides` property.<br/>
   Clients _SHOULD_ ignore the `provides` property on all other resource.